 Image by Andrew Watson Getty Images

-Opened in 1988, Australia's national parliament building is a graceful and deeply symbolic piece of architecture.
-The building itself is embedded in the Australian soil, covered with a turf roof and topped by a spindly but soaring 81m-high flagpole.
-The same detailed thought has been applied to the interior and there's plenty to see inside, whether the politicians are haranguing each other in the chambers or not.
+Built in 1988, Australia's national parliament building is a graceful and deeply symbolic piece of architecture.
+Sitting atop Capital Hill, the building is crossed by two axes, north–south and east–west, representing the historical progression and legislative progression of Australian democracy.
+There's plenty to see inside, whether the politicians are haranguing each other in the chambers or not.

-Lifts head up to the roof where there are lawns designed for people to walk on – a reminder to the politicians below that this is the 'people's house'.
-As the focal point of Canberra, this is the best place to get a perspective on Walter Burley Griffin's city design.
+Lifts head up to the roof.
+It used to be possible to walk on the lawns up here – a reminder to the politicians below that this is the 'people's house' – but since 2017 a 2.5m-high metal fence has prevented this due to security concerns.
+As the focal point of Canberra, however, this terrace is still the best place to get a perspective on Walter Burley Griffin's city design.
 Your eyes are drawn immediately along three axes, with the Australian War Memorial backed by Mt Ainslie directly ahead, the commercial centre on an angle to the left and Duntroon (representing the military) on an angle to the right.
 Interestingly, the church is denied a prominent place in this very 20th-century design.

 Free guided tours (40 minutes) depart from the desk in the foyer at 9.30am, 11am, 1pm, 2pm and 3.30pm.